Thuotracy/memory-game/README.md

-## School-website
+## MEMORY GAME

 ## Description

-This is a school website design
+This is a game used to test you memory.

 ## Technologies Used
 * HTML
 * CSS
-* SCSS
 * JavaScript

 ## Live link